 So how do you build a connection with your audience?
 Well, blogging is the obvious route, but why not try video instead?
 If people can see you or hear your voice, it helps them relate to you.
 Alternative, try an app such as Periscope, where you can live stream to your audience.

-Instagram is my favorite social media platform for promoting my business – and here’s why
+Instagram is my favorite social media platform for promoting my online business – and here’s why

-I’ve spent lots of my time in my business just experimenting with different ways to drive traffic, so that I can help my customers get a great return for the time they spend on their business.
-And hands down, Instagram has been consistently one of the best ways of growing an audience rapidly and driving traffic back to your website.
+I’ve spent lots of my time experimenting with different ways to drive traffic, so that I can help my customers get a great return for the time they spend on their business.
+Hands down, Instagram has consistently been one of the best ways to rapidly grow an audience and drive traffic.
 It isn’t as saturated as other social media platforms, and Instagrammers are incredibly receptive to what you have to offer.

 Plus, Instagram is a lot of fun (business doesn’t have to be boring!).
 I personally love the visual element of it, and it’s pretty addictive.
 If you are good with aesthetics and can put together a visually appealing Instagram page, then your business may reap the rewards.